Skip to main content

 Early Retirement Provision (2008 Law)

-For every 90 consecutive days mobilized for war or national emergency, your retirement date moves forward by 3 months.
+For every 90 aggregate days mobilized for war or national emergency within a fiscal year (per 10 USC 12731(f)(2) — days are cumulative, not required to be consecutive), your retirement date moves forward by 3 months.
 This means if you were mobilized for 360 days, you could receive retirement pay at age 59 instead of 60.

 • Only applies to deployment time after January 28, 2008